-

 The skin is then observed to assess local reactions (erythema, edema, pruritus).

-The protocol generally includes:
+The protocol typically includes:

 1. Induction phase : repeated application of the product to a given skin area.